oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_install.md

 - Detect if there is an IPV6 address, check if it is greater than or equal to /112, and if so, configure the docker's ipv6 network.
 - If all the above conditions are met, create ndpresponder docker and radvd so that IPV6 allocation supports ndp broadcasting and auto-allocation.
 - Support for x86_64 and ARM architecture servers
+- The installation process will ask you to enter some options, select the Docker installation path, select whether the Docker installation can limit the hard disk

 Command: